-There are two levels of participation.
-A small core committee works with the researcher to help create a presentation once the scientific review committee has approved a project; this requires an understanding of scientific concepts that are commonly used in discussions of type 1 diabetes, and can require a time commitment of up to an hour.
+This core committee works with the researcher to help create a presentation once the Scientific Review Committee approves the project.
+Committee members have an understanding of scientific concepts that are commonly used in discussions of T1D.
+The time commitment is approximately 6 hours every 6 months.

 LAYPERSON CORE COMMITTEE